shown in other instead.

 UNIGINE uses the same units (meters) as Unity software, so you don't need to rescale meshes.

 Similar to Unity software, UNIGINE works with PBR materials and supports both Metalness and Specular workflows (similar to Unity materials based on the Standard and Standard (Specular Setup) shaders), a rich out-of-the-box library of materials enables to create almost any material.
-So, materials created for the model in Unity software can be re-created in UNIGINE using mesh_base material, the base material in UNIGINE used for physically based materials.
+Similar to Shader Graph in Unity software you can use UNIGINE's Material Graph Editor to create your own materials visually simply by adding and connecting nodes and building a graph!
+Materials created for your model in Unity software can be re-created in UNIGINE using Material Graphs or a sort of PBR uber-material called mesh_base material.

 You can import a bone-animated model you used in Unity software to UNIGINE if you have it as an FBX model.
 While importing the FBX model, enable the Import Animations option and fine-tune the import using additional options.

 The concept of the Scene in both engines is the same.
 However, Unity software and UNIGINE use different coordinate systems.

 Unity software uses a left-handed coordinate system where the vertical direction is usually represented by the +Y axis.

 UNIGINE uses a right-handed coordinate system where the vertical direction is usually represented by the +Z axis.